What is an Exercise Physiologist?

-Initial Consultation: where you will discuss your medical and exercise history, physical capacity, expectations and goals.
-This establishes a snapshot at where you are at and enables EP, Gemma, to indicate a timeline for recovery.
+Initial Consultation: You will discuss your medical and exercise history, physical capacity, expectations and goals.
+This establishes a snapshot at where you are at and enables the EP to indicate a timeline for recovery.

-Ongoing consultations: You will commence your personalised program specific to your condition.
-This may be a home exercise program, in clinic sessions or a combination of both.
+Ongoing consultations: You will commence your personalised program specific to your condition(s).
+This may be a home exercise program, in clinic session or a combination of both.

 What to wear to the consultation?

-Flat shoes or sneakers and comfortable clothing that enables you move your hips and legs freely.
-Please do not feel you have to turn up in exercise attire!
+Flat shoes/sneakers and comfortable clothing that enables you move your hips and legs freely.
+Please do not feel you have to turn up in exercise attire.